prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-2.markdown

 > "I know you won’t believe me, but the highest form of human excellence is to question one-self & others." -Socrates

+The attitude of "question everything" is gold.
+Don't blindly believe what someone tells us without giving it a though yourself.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>

 19.

 > "Long-term thinking is simple once you are the master of your short-term desires." -Unknown

+When you can give-up short-term desires, long-term thinking becomes easy.
+As generally in long-term thinking, we need to do some sacrifices in short-term.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>

 20.

 > "Everything has beauty, but not everyone sees it." -Confucius

+If we look closely, everything around us was innovation at one point of time.
+Whether it's mobile-phone, laptop, pen, airplane or a simple tire in the vehicle.
+Everything have lots of efforts inside them.
+See the beauty of it & don't take them for granted.

 <br/>